ulysse9892/config_handler/README.md

 2. Methods from classes

     It is also possible to initialize a class from a method and have it execute methods.
-To do so the keyword "from_method" must be used for initializing, and "$method" to call the method to execute
+To do so the keyword "from" must be used for initializing, and "$method" to call the method you want to execute

     ```yaml
     step1:
       obj_name: "$import:pandas.read_parquet"
-      from_method:
+      from:
         name: "$method:from_dict"
         args:
           data: